Definition of Blount’s Disease

 - Physical therapy and stretching exercises are recommended.

-- Minimize the weight-bearing on affected side.
+- Minimize the weight-bearing on the affected side.
 It can be done with the help of crutches.

 - Traction is maintained to keep the femur abducted with internal rotation.